Neyoy/Cyclistic-Bike-Analysis/README.md

 - How do annual members and casual riders use Cyclistic bikes differetly?

 ## Methodology

-This report is based on data obtained from the Cyclistic website.
-The data was cleaned and transform using SQL and  analyzed  using Power bi.
-The data includes information on the numbers of rides, type of bike used, start and end times, start and end locations, user type, and start and end stations.
+#### Data Source:
+The data used for this analysis was source from the Cyclistic website, which records information on bike-sharing usage.
+#### Data collection period:
-The data was collected for a period of one year, from January 1st, 2023 to December 31st, 2023.
+The data covers a period of one year, from January 1st,2023 to December 31st,2023.
+#### Data Analysis Tools:
+The data was cleaned and transformed using **SQL** and analyzed and visualized using **Power Bi**
+#### Data processing:
+The data underwent several processing steps, including appends the datasets, data cleaning to rename column,removed duplicates, missing values, outliers and unuse variables.
+Additionally, the data was aggregated to calculate relevant metric and derive insghts.

 ### Concepts demonstrated
 The following Power Bi features were incorprated: